54ac/list-picker/README.md

 ### What is this?

 This is an extremely simple tool for picking one or more elements from a list.
-Written in vanilla Javascript.
+Written in vanilla Javascript with installable PWA support.
 Mostly for personal use.

 ### What's the point?